Why do people start to believe in God? Should modern man believe in God? Biblical values do not match modern ones

 The second disadvantage, according to historians, is the decrease in the level of social activity of believers.

-Social activity is a non-religious activity, the purpose of which is the service of society, for example, socially useful work, political activity, scientific and cultural activity.
+Social activity is a non-religious activity, the purpose of which is to serve society, for example, socially useful work, political activity, scientific and cultural activity.

-Religions, due to their ideological function, prevent people from participating in social and political activities (participation in rallies, elections, demonstrations, etc.).
-This happens, as if through direct prohibitions, but often due to the fact that there is no time at all for social activities, since personal time is devoted to prayers, rituals, the study and dissemination of religious literature.
+Religions, due to their ideological function, interfere with people’s participation in socio-political activities (participation in rallies, elections, demonstrations, etc.).
+This happens through direct prohibitions, but often due to the fact that there is no time left for social activities, since personal time is devoted to prayers, rituals, study and distribution of religious literature.

-Atheists, trying to understand believers, wonder what motivates people to believe in God.
+Atheists, trying to understand believers, ask themselves what motivates people to believe in God.

-Sometimes religious personalities think about this, observing the diversity of religious movements.
+Sometimes religious individuals think about this, observing the diversity of religious movements.

-Some believe that belief in God is a matter of personal preference, others believe that without faith a person becomes an inferior person, others prefer to keep quiet because of the belief that people themselves have come up with faith in God.
-All opinions are contradictory, behind each is a conviction that reflects the individual's view of faith in the creator.
+Some believe that belief in God is a matter of personal preference, others believe that without faith a person becomes an inferior person, others prefer to remain silent due to the belief that people themselves invented faith in God.
+All opinions are contradictory, behind each there is a conviction that reflects the individual’s view of faith in the creator.

-So, people start believing in God for the following reasons:
+So, people begin to believe in God for the following reasons:

-• birth in a believing family.
-Religion depends on the locality in which the family lives (for example, Hindus live in India, Catholics in Italy, Islamists in Morocco, etc.);
+• birth into a believing family.
+Religion depends on the area in which the family lives (for example, Hindus live in India, Catholics live in Italy, Islamists live in Morocco, etc.);

-• some individuals come to faith because they feel a need for God.
+• Some individuals come to faith because they feel the need for God.
 They are consciously interested in religion, the creator, thus making up for what they lack.
-They are convinced that the appearance of mankind is not accidental, everyone has a purpose.
+They are convinced that the emergence of humanity is not accidental, everyone has a purpose.
 Such faith is not a temporary impulse, but a deep conviction;

-• even an individual who is far from religion, having experienced life's trials, turns to God, for example, during a period of serious illness;
+• even an individual distant from religion, having experienced life’s trials, turns to God, for example, during a period of serious illness;

-• some, having understood the answer to their prayers, begin to believe in God according to their personal desire, expressing their gratitude to him;
+• some, having understood the answer to their prayers, begin to believe in God out of personal desire, expressing their gratitude to him;

 • pushes a person to faith.
-He may not actually have faith, but he will give the appearance of a believing person for fear of being judged by others or believe for fear of what will happen to him after death.
+He may not actually have faith, but will pretend to be a believer out of fear of being judged by others or believe out of fear of what will happen to him after death.

-The reasons why people believe in God are endless, but they all come down to the fact that an individual can have a superficial or deep faith.
-This will be reflected or not in his words and decisions, and the words spoken out loud "I believe in God" are not always true.
+The reasons why people believe in God can be listed endlessly, but it all boils down to the fact that an individual can have superficial or deep faith.
+This will be reflected or not in his words and decisions, and the words spoken out loud “I believe in God” are not always true.

 Speaker of the Medical and Psychological Center "PsychoMed"

 And so, some “stand their ground” to the last and die without repentance and communion.
-Neither the persuasion of church-going children or grandchildren, nor the tangible presence of the Church in the information space helps.
+Neither the persuasion of children or grandchildren who have become church members, nor the tangible presence of the Church in the information space helps.
 Others, even at the end of their days, open their hearts to God, begin to go to church, and prepare for eternal life.

-And when you stand at a funeral, the question “why does a person believe or not believe in God” seems to be by no means an abstract philosophical one, and the thought “how much depends on the person himself - to believe or not to believe?”
-Does not seem at all idle.
+And when you stand at a funeral, the question “why does a person believe or not believe in God?” does not seem at all abstractly philosophical.
+And the thought “how much depends on the person himself - to believe or not to believe?” does not seem at all idle.

-Archpriest Alexy Herodov, rector of the Church of the Hieromartyr Vladimir in Vinnitsa, says:
+Archpriest Alexy Herodov, rector of the Church of the Holy Martyr Vladimir in Vinnitsa, says:

 A believer seeks God all his life, although he does not see with his eyes.
-He perfectly understands that he does not see, but his heart knows that God exists.
+He understands perfectly well that he does not see, but his heart knows that God exists.
 The initiative of faith always comes only from man.
-The first and most important step a person takes himself.
-And already in response to this, God gives a person help that a person feels personally.
-Unbelieving people think in vain that God has deprived them of something, has not given them faith.
-I am deeply convinced that there was simply no place to put this faith.
+The first and most important step is taken by a person himself.
+And in response to this, God gives a person help, which the person feels personally.
+Non-believers are wrong to think that God deprived them of something and did not give them faith.
+I am deeply convinced that there was simply nowhere to put this faith.
 Our heart is open before God.

-– Does a person have a special gift of faith, the ability to do so?
+– Does a person have a special gift of faith, the ability to do this?

-- There is.
-Everyone has this gift exclusively.
-All the good pathos in our life we create ourselves according to our desire.
-But we do not synthesize.
-Building material is equally available to everyone, but everyone acts according to the word of the Savior: “A good person brings out good from the good treasure of his heart, and an evil person brings evil out of evil.”
+- Eat.
+Exclusively everyone has this gift.
+We create all the good pathos in our lives ourselves according to our desire.
+But we don’t synthesize.
+Building material is equally available to everyone, but everyone acts according to the word of the Savior: “A good man brings forth good from the good storehouse of his heart, and an evil man from evil brings forth evil.”

-Why do so many people want to believe and can't?
+– Why do many people want to believe but cannot?

-Because in human life there are things unimaginable and unthinkable.
-There are many phenomena that we have heard about, and we want to get them, but we do not know what they look like.
+Because in a person’s life there are unimaginable and unthinkable things.
+There are many phenomena that we have heard about, and we want to get them, but we don’t know what they look like.
 It is a fact.
-The gospel calls a way to gain something.
-It says: "The kingdom of God is in need, and the maids delight it."
+The Gospel calls the way to gain something.
+It says: “The Kingdom of God is in need and the needy things delight it.”
 This principle is not accidental.
-We see it in Holy Scripture many times.
-God, as it were, sets a task, and leaves a person to solve it by laboring.
-For example, he displays animals in front of Adam, so that he in turn gives them names.
-Or he says to Adam and Eve “be fruitful and multiply”, and does not tell how, so that they themselves fill it with meaning, so that it is their life, and not someone else's.
-So the Gospel creates a space that is rather strange at first glance, so that a person can personally fill it with his love.
-So that a person does not have a reason to feel bitterness about the fact that the treasure of his heart was not stolen by what he was told in advance, and was not given a place for his personal love.
+We see it in Scripture many times.
+God, as it were, sets a task and leaves man to solve it by working.
+For example, he brings out animals in front of Adam so that he, in turn, gives them names.
+Or he says to Adam and Eve “be fruitful and multiply,” and does not tell how, so that they themselves fill it with meaning, so that it is their life, and not someone else’s.
+So the Gospel creates a space that is quite strange at first glance, so that a person can personally fill it with his love.
+So that a person does not have a reason to feel bitterness over the fact that the treasure of his heart was not stolen by the fact that it was told to him in advance, and his place was not given for his personal love.

 – Is there a criterion for the authenticity of faith?
-Thisbelieves sincerely, and thispretends?
-Moreover, he deceives himself.
+Thisbelieves sincerely, and this onepretends?
+Moreover, he is deceiving himself.

-- Criteria are required, but it is better to answer this question from my previous comment.
-A person recognizes only those things that are experienced by him, are familiar to him.
-For this reason, someone else's experience of faith, although useful, can also be understood only through personal labor.
-It is work, not work.
-You will find out later that it was work, but for now you are looking - as if you are moving mountains.
+– There are definitely criteria, but it’s better to answer this question from my previous comment.
+A person recognizes only those things that he himself has experienced and is familiar to him.
+Therefore, someone else’s experience of faith, although useful, can also be understood only through personal work.
+It is labor, not work.
+You find out later that it was work, but while you’re looking, it’s like you’re moving mountains.

-It can be difficult to tell a believer from a non-believer.
+It can be difficult to distinguish a believer from an unbeliever.
 For one very important reason.
-Many people become churched, as it were, from the bottom up - from church tradition to Christ, instead of properly becoming churched - from Christ to tradition.
-The tradition itself does not lead anywhere, and at the same time it is very "caloric", so that you can earn all sorts of "digestion" disorders.
-And that is precisely why people who become churched through tradition act, as they think, prudently.
-At first they are devoured to the point of disgust by tradition, then they become "philosophers", but they never reach Christ.
-"They can't anymore."
-Like Vovochka's girlfriend who doesn't drink or smoke because she can't anymore.
+Many people become churchgoers as if from the bottom up - from church tradition to Christ, instead of correctly becoming churchgoers - from Christ to tradition.
+Tradition in itself does not lead anywhere, and at the same time it is very high in calories, so that you can get all sorts of “digestive” disorders.
+And that is why people who become churches through tradition act, as they think, prudently.
+First, they eat themselves to the point of disgust with tradition, then they become “philosophers,” but never reach Christ.
+“They can’t do it anymore.”
+Like Vovochka’s girlfriend, who doesn’t drink or smoke because she can’t do it anymore.

-- What do people who do not believe in God count on?
-And those who say that God is in their soul, that all religions are equal, and that God is one for all?
+– What do people who don’t believe in God count on?
+And those who say that God is in their souls, that all religions are equal, and God is one for all?

-My conviction is that such people, as well as atheists, and even suicides, which, in general, are one and the same, are simply original before God.
-They think that God will certainly be “deceived” by the “beauty of their souls.”
-Thus, they oppose themselves to everyone around them, pose, and think that God will definitely pay attention to them in this way.
-This is a sly calculation, and the end of it is death.
-Unfortunately, these "witty" learn the result of their cunning too late, beyond the threshold of death.
-It's scary to even imagine how they would like to return.
-To experience such anguish - and you no longer need any hell.
+My conviction is that such people, as well as atheists, and even suicides, which, in general, are the same thing, are simply being original before God.
+They think that God will definitely be “deceived” by the “beauty of their soul.”
+Thus, they contrast themselves with everyone around them, pose, and think that God will definitely pay attention to them in this way.
+This is a crafty calculation, and its end is death.
+Unfortunately, these “witty” ones learn the result of their cunning too late, beyond the threshold of death.
+It’s scary to even imagine how much they would like to return.
+To experience such melancholy - and you no longer need any hell.

-– What will be the posthumous fate of unbelievers and those who did not go to church, did not partake of the Mysteries of Christ?
+– What will be the posthumous fate of non-believers and those who did not go to church and did not partake of the Mysteries of Christ?

 – I believe that they will not inherit any salvation, but I am far from forbidding God to come up with something for them at His Righteous Discretion.
-If I see them in the Kingdom of Heaven, I won't be offended.
+If I see them in the Kingdom of Heaven, I will not be offended.

 Prepared by Marina Bogdanova

 People believe in the evil eye, conspiracy theories, racial superiority, aliens and guardian angels.
 Why are we programmed to believe in the first place?
 Because that's how the human brain works.
-Disbelief, skepticism and scientific approach require efforts to overcome this innate mechanism of believing.
-Science is guided by the principle "everything new is wrong until it is confirmed", the brain is set to the opposite: "everything that I noticed is true until it is refuted."
+Disbelief, skepticism and the scientific approach require effort to overcome this innate mechanism of believing.
+Science is guided by the principle “everything new is false until it is confirmed,” the brain is configured to the opposite: “everything that I noticed is true until it is refuted.”

-We owe such credulity to the frontal lobes, which are able to build logical connections, or patterns.
-If we see a pair of boots and a briefcase at the edge of the bridge, we immediately imagine a person jumping off this bridge.
-But this mechanism suffers from the verification department: we willingly believe in the observed patterns, but with great difficulty and errors we can separate real patterns from fictional ones.
+We owe this gullibility to the frontal lobes, which are able to build logical connections, or patterns.
+If we see a pair of shoes and a briefcase at the edge of a bridge, we immediately imagine a person who jumped off this bridge.
+But this mechanism suffers from the verification department: we willingly believe in the observed patterns, but with great difficulty and errors we can separate real patterns from fictitious ones.

-Errors are of two kinds, and they are explained by the well-known example of the tiger in the grass.
-Let's say we are an ancient man walking on the savannah in search of prey.
-Suddenly, we notice red spots in the grass and hear a rustle.
-An error of the first kind (type I error), false-positive, is when we take these spots and rustle for a tiger and run away, but in fact it was the wind and flowers.
-We came up with a logical chain that does not exist.
-What is the cost of such a mistake?
-Small - we'll run a little.
+There are two types of errors, they are explained by the famous example of a tiger in the grass.
+Let's say we are an ancient man walking through the savannah in search of prey.
+Suddenly we notice red spots in the grass and hear a rustling sound.
+An error of the first kind (type I error), a false positive, is when we mistake these spots and rustling for a tiger and run away, but in fact it was the wind and flowers.
+We came up with a logical chain that doesn't exist.
+What is the price of such a mistake?
+Not much - we'll run a little.

-But there are errors of the second kind (type II error): if this is really a tiger, and we do not collect the red spots and noise into a coherent picture, we will be eaten right there.
-The price for a Type II error is death.
-At these rates, natural selection will favor all-believing creatures, dominated by Type I errors, to thrive.
+But there are errors of the second type (type II error): if it is really a tiger, and we do not collect the red spots and noise into a coherent picture, we will be immediately eaten.
+The price for a type 2 error is death.
+At such prices, natural selection will promote the prosperity of creatures who willingly believe in everything and in whom errors of the first type dominate.

-Believing in something is the discovery of dependency.
-As real - I believe that this mister is watching me, because he is following me around.
-And fictional: this Mr. was cured of cancer, because his wife prayed for him.
-The fictitious addiction is the first type of error - there is no serious connection between prayer and recovery, but the wife believes in this connection.
+Believing in something is the discovery of dependence.
+As real - I believe that this mister is watching me, because he follows me on my heels.
+So is the fictional one: this Mr. was cured of cancer because his wife prayed for him.
+Fictitious addiction is an error of the first type - there is no serious connection between prayer and recovery, but the wife believes in this connection.

 There is an evolutionary explanation for the constant search for patterns (tiger in the grass): this is how we survive and reproduce better.
 But there is another aspect: a person feels very insecure in a situation that he does not understand.
 Chaos is an extremely uncomfortable intellectual environment for us.

-Science is a great way to sort out real patterns from unreal ones, but it's extremely young, a couple of hundred years old, seriously.
-Before that, nothing that a person saw around him could be explained: lightning, plague, earthquakes, illnesses and healings - everything required at least some explanation.
+Science is an excellent method for sifting out real patterns from unreal ones, but it is extremely young, seriously, it is a couple of hundred years old.
+Before this, nothing that man saw around him could be explained: lightning, plague, earthquakes, illness and healing - everything required at least some kind of explanation.

-Our belief in the supernatural is directly related to how much we consider our lives to be manageable.
-People with an external locus who feel they have no control over anything are much more likely to believe anything.
+Our belief in the supernatural directly depends on how manageable we think our lives are.
+People with an external locus, who feel like they have no control over anything, are much more likely to believe just about anything.
 The spirit that you can appease is already an element of control.
-To create the illusion of controlling the situation, beliefs exist.
+Beliefs exist to create the illusion of control over the situation.

-What happens in our brains when we believe?
-Belief in the supernatural is linked to the activity of certain neurotransmitters in the brain, most notably dopamine.
-Peter Brugger and colleagues at the University of Bristol found that people with higher levels of dopamine are more likely to see connections in unrelated events and discover patterns that don't exist.
+What happens in our brain when we believe?
+Belief in the supernatural is associated with the activity of certain neurotransmitters in the brain, most notably dopamine.
+Peter Brugger and colleagues at the University of Bristol found that people with higher dopamine levels are more likely to see connections in unrelated events and detect patterns that don't exist.

-This is due to the fact that, as suggested by Brugger, dopamine changes the so-called signal-to-noise ratio.
+This happens because, as Brugger suggested, dopamine changes the so-called signal-to-noise ratio.
 Noise is the entire amount of information that a person receives, a signal is a significant part of this information.
-The more dopamine, the more real and imagined addictions we see.
-A person with an average level of dopamine will associate the noise in the underground with mice, and a person with a high level will associate great-grandmother stories about an Indian cemetery.
+The more dopamine there is, the more real and imagined addictions we see.
+A person with an average level of dopamine will associate the noise in the underground with mice, and a person with a high level will associate the noise in the underground with mice, and a person with a high level will associate it with his great-grandmother's stories about the Indian cemetery.

-Dopamine improves the ability of neurons to transmit signals, thereby improving, for example, our ability to learn and be creative in problem solving.
-But in high doses, it can lead to psychosis and hallucinations.
-And here lies one of the possible connections between genius and madness, as suggested by Michael Shermer, editor-in-chief of the Skeptic magazine.
+Dopamine improves the ability of neurons to transmit signals, thereby improving, for example, our learning and ability to creatively solve problems.
+But in high doses it can lead to psychosis and hallucinations.
+And here lies one of the possible connections between genius and madness, as Michael Shermer, editor-in-chief of the Skeptic magazine, suggests.
 If there is too much dopamine, the signal-to-noise ratio will be too close to one - all information will be interpreted as meaningful.
-And then the psychosis begins.
+And then psychosis begins.

-As examples of two such types - "patterns just right" and "patterns too much" - Schremer cites two Nobel laureates: the sane, witty and social Feynman and the insanely talented John Nash - a hallucinating paranoid.
-Feynman saw just enough patterns to make discoveries and cut off non-existent connections.
-Nash considered everything to be a significant pattern (he made many Type I mistakes), which led to stalking mania, imaginary friends, and conspiracy theories.
+As examples of two such types - “patterns just right” and “patterns too much” - Schremer cites two Nobel laureates: the sensible, witty and social Feynman and the insanely talented John Nash - a hallucinating paranoid.
+Feynman saw just enough patterns to make discoveries and cut off connections that didn't exist.
+Nash believed that everything around him was a significant pattern (he made many Type I errors), which led to persecution delusions, imaginary friends, and conspiracy theories.

-In any conversation about faith, a logical question always arises: let people believe in what they want, even in unicorns, what's the trouble with that?
+In any conversation about faith, a logical question always arises: let people believe in whatever they want, even in unicorns, what harm will it do?
 But the herbalist's belief that his decoction cures cancer is by no means harmless.
-Like the belief that “our nation is better”, or “all the troubles are from the Jews”, or the belief that pushed people to shoot Pentagon guards in order to find out the “secret of 9/11”.
+Like the belief that “our nation is better”, or “all troubles come from the Jews”, or the faith that pushed people to shoot Pentagon guards in order to find out the “secret of 9/11”.

 Lesha Ivanovsky